to RTAC Members

 - Information about Oak Street Health

 dedicated to eliminating the Windfall Elimination

 Provision (WEP) and the Government Pension Offset

 (GPO) provisions that greatly reduce the amount of

 Social Security that qualifying members should

 receive.
 See this site for

 qualify for the MetLife group

 dental program.
 See this site for more information

-program or call the RTAC office at 1-312-750-1522.
+on the MetLife program or call the RTAC

 also provides a number of links that answer

 possible oral health questions and provide valuable

 information.
 See this

 site.
 An additional option of the MetLife